junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 4. Severe diarrhea with blood, with fever.
 (Bacterial dysentery caused by Shigella)

-♦ Give ceftriaxone or ciprofloxacin (see p.
-358).
+♦ Give ceftriaxone or ciprofloxacin (see [page 358](#page-358)).
 Pregnant women and children under 18 years old should not use ciprofloxacin.
 (For children under 8 weeks old, seek medical help.)

-Shigella is often resistant to ampicillin (p.
-352), co-trimoxazole (p.
-357), and azithromycin, but they are still being used.
+Shigella is often resistant to ampicillin ([page 352](#page-352)), co-trimoxazole ([page 357](#page-357)), and azithromycin, but they are still being used.

 If the first medicine you try does not bring improvement within 2 days, try another or seek medical help.

-Women in the first 3 months of pregnancy should not use co-trimoxazole (see p.
-357).
+Women in the first 3 months of pregnancy should not use co-trimoxazole (see [page 357](#page-357)).
 Azithromycin is safe during pregnancy and for children.
 For adults, give 1 g (1000 mg) by mouth once a day for 3 days.
 For children’s doses, see a health worker.

 ♦ Also give zinc, 20 mg once a day, for 14 days.
 5. Severe diarrhea with fever, usually no blood.

 ♦ Fever may be partly caused by dehydration.
-Give lots of Rehydration Drink (p.
-152).
+Give lots of Rehydration Drink ([page 152](#page-152)).
 If the person is very ill and does not improve within 6 hours after beginning Rehydration Drink, seek medical help.

 ♦ Check for signs of typhoid fever.
-If present, treat for typhoid (see p.
-188).
+If present, treat for typhoid (see [page 188](#page-188)).

-♦ In areas where falciparum malaria is common, also treat persons with diarrhea and fever for malaria (see p.
-186), especially if they have an enlarged spleen.
+♦ In areas where falciparum malaria is common, also treat persons with diarrhea and fever for malaria (see [page 186](#page-186)), especially if they have an enlarged spleen.

 6. Yellow, bad smelling diarrhea with bubbles or froth, without blood or mucus.
 Often a lot of gas in the belly, and burps that taste bad, like sulfur.

-♦ This may be caused by parasites called giardia (see p.
-145) or perhaps by malnutrition.
+♦ This may be caused by parasites called giardia (see [page 145](#page-145)) or perhaps by malnutrition.
 In either case, plenty of liquid, nutritious food, and rest are often the best treatment.

-Severe giardia infections can be treated with metronidazole (p.
-368).
-Quinacrine (Atabrine) is cheaper, but has worse side effects (p.
-369).
+Severe giardia infections can be treated with metronidazole ([page 368](#page-368)).
+Quinacrine (Atabrine) is cheaper, but has worse side effects ([page 369](#page-369)).

 7. Chronic diarrhea (diarrhea that lasts a long time or keeps coming back).

 ♦ This can be in part caused by malnutrition, or by a chronic infection such as that caused by amebas or giardia.
-See that the child eats more nutritious food more times a day (p.
-110).
+See that the child eats more nutritious food more times a day ([page 110](#page-110)).
 If the diarrhea still continues, seek medical help.

 8. Diarrhea like rice water.
 (Cholera)

 ♦ ‘Rice water’ stools in very large quantities may be a sign of cholera.
 In countries where this dangerous disease occurs, cholera often comes in epidemics (striking many people at once) and is usually worse in older children and adults.

 Severe dehydration can develop quickly, especially if there is vomiting also.
-It is important to treat the dehydration continuously with rehydration drink and other liquids (see p.
-152).
+It is important to treat the dehydration continuously with rehydration drink and other liquids (see [page 152](#page-152)).

 Cholera should be reported to the health authorities.
 Seek medical help.